ig0rmin/fs-in-a-box/README.md

-Library consists in three main parts:
+Library consists of three main parts:

 * libfsbox - cross-platform library, that implements virtual FS inside a file.
 This code is intended to be linked as a static library.
 * fsboxmscom - Windows specific COM object, that exposes libfsbox facilities in a form of COM interfaces.